Bedford Institute of Oceanography

 Fisheries and Oceans Canada

-Emmanuel Devred is a research scientist at the Bedford Institute of Oceanography, Fisheries and Oceans Canada, in Dartmouth.
-His research interests include marine optics, development of bio-optical algorithms and satellite remote sensing by combining in situ measurement of bio-optical properties and processing of time series of Ocean Colour satellite data.
-His research find applications in the Pacific, Atlantic and Arctic Oceans to address issues related to phytoplankton ecology, habitat mapping, fisheries and climate change.
+Emmanuel Devred is a research scientist at the Bedford Institute of Oceanography, Fisheries and Oceans Canada in Dartmouth.
+His research interests include marine optics, the development of bio-optical algorithms, and satellite remote sensing, integrating in situ measurements of bio-optical properties with the processing of long-term ocean color satellite data.
+His research finds applications in the Pacific, Atlantic, and Arctic Oceans, addressing issues related to phytoplankton ecology, habitat mapping, fisheries, and climate change.

 Spectral Lab